lulupac/pocketworkers/README.md

 pool.stop()
 ```
 By default, it uses the `threading` module to spawn workers.
-Here, the `multiprocessing` module is used.
+In above example, the `multiprocessing` module is used.

 You can also use a context manager and `map` method for a little bit less hassle:

 ```python
 ...
 with compute.start(spawn='process', workers=2) as p:
     p.map(range(10))

     for _ in range(10):
         print p.get()
 ```

-If you need to offload, say, some I\O tasks to a worker and need to pass it a file name at execution time to keep between successive calls, you can apply the `@worker` decorator to a coroutine:
+If you need to pass some state at execution time and keep this state between successive calls to the task function (for instance, you want to to offload I\Os to a worker and need to pass it a file name), you can apply the `@worker` decorator to a coroutine:

 ```python
 from quickworkers import worker